-If you have medical conditions that may increase surgical risks, your dentist will likely ask you to see an oral surgeon to discuss the best course of action.
+If your impacted wisdom teeth are likely to be difficult to treat or if you have medical conditions that may increase surgical risks, your dentist will likely ask you to see an oral surgeon to discuss the best course of action.

 Managing asymptomatic wisdom teeth

 If impacted wisdom teeth aren't causing symptoms or apparent dental problems, they're called asymptomatic.
 Some disagreement exists in the dental community about how to manage asymptomatic impacted wisdom teeth.
 Research on this topic doesn't strongly favor one strategy over the other.

 Some dentists and oral surgeons recommend removing asymptomatic wisdom teeth to prevent future potential problems.
 They argue:

 - Symptom-free wisdom teeth may not be free of disease.

 - If there isn't enough space for the teeth to erupt, it's often hard to get to them and clean them properly.

 - Serious complications with wisdom teeth happen less often in younger adults.

 - The procedure is more difficult and more likely to cause complications later in life, particularly among older adults.